otherland/christianity/content/ultimate-guide-best-order-to-read-the-bible-for-beginners-1722019811.md

 Category: the Books of the Bible/Books Of The Bible
 Slug: ultimate-guide-best-order-to-read-the-bible-for-beginners
 Tags: best order to read the bible in a year, how to read the bible for the first time, should you read the bible in order, what is the best order to read the bible, should i read the bible in order, reading the bible in order, best order to read the bible for beginners, best order to read the bible for the first time, what order to read the bible in, the books of the bible, books of the bible
+Description: If you are reading the Bible for the first time it can be overwhelming to know where to start Many people recommend beginning with the Gospel of John as it provides a clear and concise introduction to the life and teachings of Jesus Christ Starting with the New Testament can
 ---

 If you are **reading the Bible for the first time**, it can be overwhelming to know where to start.
 Many people recommend beginning with the **Gospel of John**, as it provides a clear and concise introduction to the life and teachings of Jesus Christ.
 Starting with the New Testament can be more accessible for beginners, as it focuses on the teachings of Jesus and the early Christian church.

 One verse that highlights the importance of starting with the Gospels is **[John 1:1](https://www.bibleref.com/John/1/John-1-1.html)**, which says, "In the beginning was the Word, and the Word was with God, and the Word was God."
 This verse sets the stage for understanding [the divinity of Jesus](/10-fascinating-facts-about-jesus-christ-a-comprehensive-guide-for-christian-readers) and his role in salvation.  beginning with the Gospel of John, you can gain a foundational understanding of the central figure of the Christian faith.